 Hallucination

-Occurs in AI when the output from a generative AI in particular comes to a false result and creates content that is inconsistent with reality.
-In my experience, if I ask GPT to create a unit test following best practices it creates unnecessary teardown functions and annotations that don’t exist, but in reflection could be a good idea in the future!
+Occurs in AI when the output from a generative AI, in particular, comes to a false result and creates content inconsistent with reality.
+In my experience, if I ask GPT to create a unit test following best practices, it creates unnecessary teardown functions and annotations that don’t exist.
+Still, reflection could be a good idea in the future!

 While very interesting for creativity purposes and innovation, we generally think of Hallucinations as undesirable outcomes, and they can indicate a problem in the model or insufficient prompting and Grounding to accomplish the task requested.

-Prompt chaining is a useful mechanism to get the model to re-evaluate its own previous answers, find errors, and fix them.
-It’s very important to understand Hallucination and not blindly trust the AI output without validation.
+Prompt chaining is a valuable mechanism for the model to re-evaluate its previous answers, find errors, and fix them.
+It’s crucial to understand Hallucination and not blindly trust the AI output without validation.

 Inference